AndyObtiva/puts_debuggerer/README.md

    (0.2ms)  COMMIT
 ```

-Here is a simple example using `pd` instead, which provides everything the puts statements above provide in addition to deducing the file name, line number, and invoked class method automatically for dead-easy debugging:
+Here is a simple example using `pd` instead, which provides everything the puts statements above provide in addition to deducing the file name, line number, class name, and method name automatically for dead-easy debugging:

 ```ruby
 pd order_total